 At the outset, Persian cats were developed by British people.
 They were referred to initially as Angoras.
 The Americans developed the flat face and more extreme rounded body shape and features and then it seems exported that back to the UK judging by the pictures on the GCCF (the premier cat association in the UK) website.

 The development of the more extreme Persian cats (see Persian cat breeding for more on this!) resulted in two types of Persian cat with a range in between.
 Traditional Persians are like the original Persians and you can find links to both on this page.
-It is known that the development also resulted in specific health issues directly related to the unnaturally flat face one of which is poor tear drainage due to a deformed nasolacrimal drainage system
+It is known that the development also resulted in specific health issues directly related to the unnaturally flat face one of which is poor tear drainage due to a deformed nasolacrimal drainage system (this takes you off site).

 The Wikipedia authors say that in England the Persian is called the Persian longhair or Longhair.
 The GCCF website refers to them as Persians, however.
 A question I asked myself was whether the breed standards of the various cat associations had made it impossible for the traditional Persians to be show cats: Traditional Doll Face Persian cats (contains another slide show of trad Persians in large format).